mesutsemiz/Javascript/collections-Map-Set/readme.txt

 *How to Add values to a Map in JavaScript*

 To add value to a Map, use the set(key, value) method.

+***How to Get values from a Map in JavaScript

+To get a value from a Map, use the get(key) method: